jenpin/suvery-summary/README.md

 This would have saved me reparsing the answer list but I could not find a neater way to do it when I was parsing the csv i.e CSVReader.populateParticipants

+Also I am not a fan of tying field validations in the data class itself i.e init{}block.
+Sticking to clean architecture, I feel, validation is part of the core logic and i would need tests to ensure the validation works.

 # PreRequistes
 - Gradle 5.2.1